MatrixTM26/TorDROID/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the AGPL V3.0 License.

 TorDROID uses the Tor network developed by [The Tor Project](https://www.torproject.org).
 Tor is free software under the BSD license.